When the bladder needs relief, the body’s cues are sometimes ignored for the sake of productivity or even leisure activities.

 The urination process involves a complex neurological system.
 Urine produced in the kidneys travels through tubes called ureters to the bladder, which has a limited capacity.

-“Normal bladder capacity is 400 to 600 ccs [cubic centimeters],” Kim said.
-“But in patients with compromised voiding function, that might be elevated to a few hundred ccs or more.”
+“Normal bladder capacity is 400 [cubic centimeters (cc)] to 600 ccs,” Kim said.
+“But in patients with compromised voiding function, that might be elevated.”

 When the bladder reaches half capacity, nerve receptors signal the brain.
-The brain then instructs the bladder to hold until an appropriate time, Kim noted.
+The brain then instructs the bladder to hold until an appropriate time, he said.

-Kim noted that once we decide to relieve ourselves, the brain sends signals that relax the urethral sphincter muscle keeping urine in and then make the bladder muscles contract to push urine out.
+Kim said that once we decide to relieve ourselves, the brain sends signals that relax the urethral sphincter muscle, keeping urine in, and then make the bladder muscles contract to push urine out.

 Health Risks of Chronic Retention

-Younger or middle-aged people, especially in professions with shift work or limited access to bathrooms, often hold their bladders for longer periods, Dr. Anurag K. Das, chairman of the Department of Urology at Northwell Staten Island University Hospital in New York, told The Epoch Times.
+Younger or middle-aged people, especially in professions with shift work or limited access to bathrooms, often hold their bladders for longer periods, Dr. Anurag K. Das, chairman of the Department of Urology at Northwell Staten Island University Hospital, told The Epoch Times.

-“Over time, their bladders stretch out and can hold quite a bit—and these people only urinate every 8 to 12 hours,” Das said.
+“Over time, their bladders stretch out and can hold quite a bit—and these people only urinate every 8 to 12 hours,” he said.
 This includes truckers, teachers, and nurses.

-While young, healthy people might not experience immediate issues, “as they age, the bladders no longer empty fully, which can lead to higher rates of infections, feeling of not emptying, and sometimes more frequency as the bladder only empties halfway or even less,” Das added.
+Although young, healthy people might not experience immediate issues, Das said that “as they age, the bladders no longer empty fully, which can lead to higher rates of infections, feeling of not emptying, and sometimes more frequency as the bladder only empties halfway or even less.”

-Although holding in your pee is a risk factor for bladder problems, there are many other reasons why you may have difficulty urinating, according to Kim.
+Although holding in your urine is a risk factor for bladder problems, there are many other reasons why you may have difficulty urinating, according to Kim.

-Women can experience conditions such as pelvic organ prolapse, “where the bladder drops,” he noted.
-“It could kink the urethra and cause some outlet obstruction.”
+Women can experience conditions such as pelvic organ prolapse, which causes the bladder to drop.

-How well voiding dysfunctions from delaying urination are treated depends on how soon the problem is addressed, said Kim.
+How well voiding dysfunctions from delaying urination are treated depends on how soon the problem is addressed, Kim said.

 Treatment Options and Prevention

-Delaying urination repeatedly stretches the bladder, potentially leading to recurring urinary tract infections.
+Delaying urination can also lead to recurring urinary tract infections.

 “If you think about warm, infected urine sitting around, it just kind of festers,” Kim said.
 “And even if you chew the antibiotics, [the infection] keeps coming back.”